lorenzofratus/secure-network-rebrand/README.md

 #### Cards

 -   `PersonCard.vue` is used to show syntetized information about a person.
 It contains the profile picture, the name and the surname of the subject.
+Props:
+    - **object:** the person object whose name and surname must be displayed.
 -   `ResourceCard.vue` is used to show syntetized information about a given resource.
+Props:
+    - **object:** the person object whose name and surname must be displayed.
 -   `ServiceCard.vue` is used to show syntetized information about a given service.
+Props:
+    - **object:** the service object whose preview must be displayed.
+    - **type:** used to append a different label to the displayed button.
+Introduced to increase SEO.
 -   `ThreatCard.vue` is used to show information about a possible Threat.
+Props:
+    -  **object:** the static threat object whose preview must be displayed.

 #### Items

 -   `ButtonComponent.vue` is a button which can be used both for navigation and as a click event generator.
+Props:
+    - **object:** the person object whose name and surname must be displayed.
+    -  **btnPath:** path used by the embedded nuxt link.
+    - **btnClass:** used to pass the class of the button.
+    - **btnText:** used to display the text of the button.
 -   `ImageComponent.vue` is made up of an image, a text description and a ButtonComponent; it is used to show syntetized information about a person or an area.
+Props:
+    - **title:** title of the component.
+    - **tag:** used to highlight specific properties of the given element.
+    - **type:** used to append a different label to the displayed button.
+Introduced to increase SEO.
+    - **text:** text displayed within the component.
+    - **btnPath:** path passed to the embedded ButtonComponent.
+    - **img:** url of the displayed image.
+    - **wrapper:** identify the name of the page that wraps the component, used to generate unique names for :key directive.
+    - **rounded:** used to denote whether or not the image should be rounded.
 -   `InputComponent.vue` is used to model an input or a textarea for a form.
+Props:
+    - **label:** label of the form field.
+    - **placeholder:** placeholder of the form field.
+    - **name:** identify the name of form field.
+    - **type:** used set the type of the nested input element.
 -   `TimelineComponent.vue` is used to highlight how many resources, grouped by type, are available for a given year.
+Props:
+    - **year:** year modeled by the component.
+    - **types:** array of objects, each of which contains a type and the number of elements of that type, considering the given year.
+    - **path:** path passed to the embedded ButtonComponent.
 -   `TitleComponent.vue` is used to add a simple title and optionally a paragraph to a more complex element.
+Props:
+    - **title:** title of shown by the component.
+    - **text:** optional text shown by the component.

 #### Menus

 -   `AppMenu.vue` is used to model landmarks which are embedded both in the header and in the footer of the page.
+Props:
+    - **lightTheme:** boolean flag to determined whether or not using the light theme.
+    - **alignRight:** boolean flag to determined whether or align to right.
+    - **showOnMobile:** boolean flag to determined whether or the element must be shown on mobile devices.
 -   `SocialMenu.vue` is used to model social logos which are embedded in the footer of the page.

 #### Sections

 -   `AltSection.vue` is a section which contains a title, an optional set of paragraphs and an optional button.
 It is used in almost all pages to give a description of the context.
+Props:
+    - **title:** title of the section.
+    - **paragraphs:** array of text paragraphs shown within the component.
+It is used this approach for graphical purposes.
+    - **wrapper:** identify the name of the page that wraps the component, used to generate unique names for :key directive.
+    - **containsLink:** boolen flag used to enable or disable the v-html directive, to reduce the exposure windows of the directive.
+    - **button:** optional button object to be used for the instantiation of a ButtonComponent.
+    - **centered:** boolen flag used to determine whether or not the text must be centered.
 -   `FilterSection.vue` is a section which allow the user to filter resources by type.
 It contains one button component to see all the resources and one button component for each type of resource present.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.
 -   `FormSection.vue` is a section which allow the user to contact the responsible of the enterprise.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.
 -   `GridSection.vue` is a section which allow to visualize cards of different types.
 It has a wide usage within the website in order to show all previews of a given collection of elements.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.
 -   `ImageComponentsSection.vue` is a section which lists a group of ImageComponents.
 It can be used either to display Areas or People which have a significant role within the given context.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.
 -   `MainSection.vue` is the first section you see in almost each page.
 It contains a title, optionally both a subtitles and a group of buttons, and an image.
 It also shows bread crumbs where needed, supporting the implementation of the index pattern.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.
 -   `TimelineSection.vue` is the section which shows a list of TimelineComponents.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.

 #### Singletons

 -   `TheChat.vue` is implemented in the default layout and allow the user to interact with a multimodal chat bot.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.
 -   `TheFooter.vue` is the footer of the website.
 It is implemented in the default layout and wrapps the AppMenu and the SocialMenu.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.
 -   `TheHeader.vue` is the header of the website.
 It is implemented in the default layout and wraps the AppMenu.
+Props:
+    -  **object:** the person object whose name and surname must be displayed.

 <!-- ADDITIONAL PLUGINS -->